 Rose pointed down the street and managed to say, "About two blocks that way."

 Jack nodded and led the way, not releasing Rose's hand and keeping his eyes tracking the entire street as they walked.
 They moved quickly and Rose took a chance to study Jack more closely out of the corner of her eye.
 He was very attractive with a charming smile, but he carried himself like a soldier.
 Someone who was highly trained and remained aware at all times of what was around him.
 Her gaze dropped to the wrist where his vortex manipulator was kept.
-It looked like a wide leather wrist band, the sort of thing that wouldn't attract much notice.
+It looked like a wide leather wristband, the sort of thing that wouldn't attract much notice.
 Rose wondered if Jack was the friend the Eleventh Doctor had borrowed the vortex manipulator he had used from.
-It fit she realized and helped her calm down a little more.
+It fit she realised and helped her calm down a little more.

-When they reached the vechicle Jack snatched Rose's keys from her hand and climbed into the driver's side while ignoring Rose's glare.
+When they reached the vehicle Jack snatched Rose's keys from her hand and climbed into the driver's side while ignoring Rose's glare.
 "Trust me," Jack murmured as she glared at him.
 "I know where we can go to think and talk."
-Rose huffed, but climbed into the passenger side with no further complaint.
+Rose huffed but climbed into the passenger side with no further complaint.
 Jack smiled to himself and started up the car.
 He looked down at the clock and then at Rose.
 "Happy Christmas," he said with a grin.

 Rose glared down at the clock and couldn't quite help her own smile.
 "Happy Christmas," she returned with a little smile towards Jack who returned her smile with a full grin.

 He drove them away from the area quickly, taking side streets in a direction that Rose was not familiar with.
 As the lights of London move past her window Rose pulled out the box and studied it.

 "Don't open it," Jack warned quickly glancing at her from the driver's seat.

 "It's empty," Rose told him with a hint of confusion.
 "I opened it earlier."